LakioLive/lakiolive/README.md

 ### 🚀 About Me

 I'm **LakioLive**, a passionate **Frontend Developer (Software Engineer)** with a 2 years of experience working with **ReactJS**.
 My passion for programming started with a desire to create interactive and dynamic web applications.
 I've always been fascinated by the ability to create beautiful and functional user interfaces.
-React.js allowed me to gain a deeper understanding of modern web application development and master cutting-edge technologies.
+ReactJS allowed me to gain a deeper understanding of modern web application development and master cutting-edge technologies.

 - 🌐 Website: Testing
 - 🎓 Studying: Computer Science/Programming